Using Spaced Repetition to Learn Programming

-“One of my biggest challenges is figuring out how to shoehorn my newfound knowledge into conversations.”
+"One of my biggest challenges is figuring out how to shoehorn my newfound knowledge into conversations."
+A.J.
+Jacobs, The Know-It-All: One Man's Humble Quest to Become the Smartest Person in the World

 Do you ever wish that you could memorize an entire programming language and all of the libraries and APIs that you use constantly?
 Want to become as fluent in the technical concepts and jargon as you are in your native language?
 Well, that is what spaced repetition is for.

-Spaced repetition will help you efficiently speed up your learning and can make you a better programmer, faster.
+Spaced repetition will help you efficiently speed up your learning and can make you a better programmer, fastet.
 There are several ways to do spaced repetition and today we will be focusing on a few of them (like using Anki), how to best use them, and why it works in the first place.

 Get ready to improve your memory for programming factoids, trivia, and anything you could want to learn.
 Let’s get into it.